 Your final test will simply be a pass or fail, and it will likely be a cumulation of many of the questions from the smaller quizzes.
 If you’re able to complete those, then the final test to pass the traffic school course will be a breeze.
 If you’re a little nervous about passing the quizzes, then move on to our next tip for a little help.

 While you might be rolling your eyes at whatever coursework the traffic school class has, you can get the work done quicker by taking notes.
-If you want to do old-fashioned pen and paper then by all means, do, but there’s a much more efficient way to do this with an online course.
+If you want to do old-fashioned pen and paper then, by all means, do, but there’s a much more efficient way to do this with an online course.

 Traffic school courses are not only a means of waiving traffic tickets but also make you a safer driver, and copying notes is no replacement for reading through the content.
 But for those who stress about passing the test, these notes are nice to refer back to when you feel like you’re under pressure.

 Most of the quizzes will be easy enough to pass without the notes, especially if you’ve read through the content and done the activities throughout the course.
-But if you find that you’re stuck on something, open up your document and do a search for the keywords in the question.
+But if you find that you’re stuck on something, open up your document and search for the keywords in the question.
 Nothing is more frustrating than having the answer right in the back of your mind but not feeling 100% confident in it.
-Referring to your notes will give you that confidence, allow you to pass the quizzes on the first try, and speed up the traffic school course process.
+Referring to your notes will give you that confidence, allows you to pass the quizzes on the first try, and speed up the traffic school course process.

 Should finishing traffic school quickly be your number one priority?
-No. You want to finish it and feel like you actually know what you’re doing and that you’re a better driver because of it.
-If all you do is copy the lessons, Ctrl+F, and answer the questions based off of what you find, you’ll just find yourself in the same situation soon enough.
+No. You want to finish it and feel like you know what you’re doing and that you’re a better driver because of it.
+If all you do is copy the lessons, Ctrl+F, and answer the questions based on what you find, you’ll just find yourself in the same situation soon enough.